NathanTan/SeniorCapstone/README.md

 ## Setting Up Code

-The following section describes the steps you have to perform on your Raspberry Pi Raspbian kernel:
+The following section describes the steps you have to perform on your Raspberry Pi Raspbian terminal:

 1. Upload <tt>/Code/raspberry</tt> folder to your Raspberry Pi's home directory, so that the path is resembled in the following way:
    <tt>/home/pi/raspberry/</tt>